Marie Thérèse of France: Imprisonment in the Temple

-In late August 1795, Marie-Thérèse was finally told what had happened to her family, by Madame Renée de Chanterenne, her female companion.
+In late August 1795 Marie-Thérèse was finally told what had happened to her family.
 When she had been informed of each of their fates, the distraught Marie-Thérèse began to cry, letting out loud sobs of anguish and grief.

 It was only once the Terror was over that Marie-Thérèse was allowed to leave France.
 She was liberated on 18 December 1795, on the eve of her seventeenth birthday, exchanged for prominent French prisoners (Pierre Riel de Beurnonville, Jean-Baptiste Drouet, Hugues-Bernard Maret, Armand-Gaston Camus, Nicolas Marie Quinette, and Charles-Louis Huguet de Sémonville) and taken to Vienna, the capital city of her cousin, the Holy Roman Emperor Francis II, and also her mother's birthplace.

 Exile (1795–1814)

-Marie-Thérèse arrived in Vienna on 9 January 1796, in the evening, twenty-two days after she had left the Temple.
+Marie-Thérèse arrived in Vienna on 9 January 1796, in the evening, 22 days after she had left the Temple.

-She later left Vienna and moved to Mitau, Courland (now Jelgava, Latvia), where her father's eldest surviving brother, the Comte de Provence, lived as a guest of Tsar Paul I of Russia.
-He had proclaimed himself King of France as Louis XVIII after the death of Marie-Thérèse's brother.
-With no children of his own, he wished his niece to marry her cousin, Louis-Antoine, Duc d'Angoulême, son of his brother, the Comte d'Artois.
+She later moved to Mitau, Courland (now Jelgava, Latvia), where her father's eldest surviving brother, the Count of Provence, lived as a guest of Tsar Paul I of Russia.
+He was the legitimate King of France as Louis XVIII after the death of Marie-Thérèse's brother.
+With no children of his own, he wished his niece to marry her cousin, Louis-Antoine, Duke of Angoulême, son of his brother, the Count of Artois.
 Marie-Thérèse agreed.

 Louis-Antoine was a shy, stammering young man.
 His father tried to persuade Louis XVIII against the marriage.
-However, the wedding took place on 10 June 1799 at Jelgava Palace (modern-day Latvia).
-The couple had no children.
+However, the wedding took place on 10 June 1799 at Jelgava Palace.
+The couple lost a baby in 1813.

 Life in Britain

-The royal family moved to Great Britain, where they settled at Hartwell House, Buckinghamshire, while her father-in-law spent most of his time in Edinburgh, where he had been given apartments at Holyrood House.
+The royal family moved to Great Britain, where they settled at Hartwell House, Buckinghamshire, while her father-in-law spent most of his time in Edinburgh, where he had been given apartments at Holyrood Palace.

-The long years of exile ended with the abdication of Napoleon I in 1814, and the first Bourbon Restoration, when Louis XVIII stepped upon the throne of France, twenty-one years after the death of his brother Louis XVI.
+The long years of exile ended with the abdication of Napoleon Bonaparte in 1814 and the first Bourbon Restoration, when Louis XVIII was restored to the throne of France, 21 years after the death of his brother Louis XVI.